 Q: I want to re-tile my roof in the next few years.
 Should I do that before or after solar?

-SunolloCare annual maintenance includes a visual inspection of accessible roof areas — checking for cracked tiles around the array perimeter, inspecting conduit penetration seals, and noting any membrane concerns at the frame edges on flat roofs.
-Waterproofing remediation is outside SunolloCare scope but the team will advise when attention is needed.
-See Sunollo Care for full details.
+SunolloCare annual maintenance includes a visual inspection of accessible roof areas during each visit — checking for cracked tiles in the visible zones around the array, inspecting conduit penetration seals, and noting any membrane concerns visible at the frame perimeter on flat roofs.
+If maintenance findings suggest waterproofing attention is needed, the SunolloCare team will advise accordingly.
+Waterproofing remediation itself (membrane re-coating, tile replacement, etc.) is outside the scope of SunolloCare but we can recommend qualified contractors.
+Visit Sunollo Care for full maintenance scope details.

-Plan Your Roof and Solar Together
+Planning Your Roof and Solar Together: The Sunollo Approach

 Sunollo's pre-installation survey covers roof condition assessment for all installation types.
 For homes with flat concrete roofs showing any signs of membrane deterioration, we will provide a clear assessment and, where warranted, pause the installation timeline to allow proper waterproofing remediation before proceeding.